Take Your Pick: Dictators or Religious Fanatics

 You Can't Get There From Here

-When we see Vladimir Putin getting involved in Syria and Barack Hussein Obama deciding to leave more troops in Afghanistan for longer than he would like, we may be forced to ask ourselves a question: Is there a winning strategy in the Middle East?
+When we see Russia getting involved in Syria and the US deciding to leave more troops in Afghanistan for longer than he would like, we may be forced to ask ourselves a question: Is there a winning strategy in the Middle East?
 Some of us have come to the conclusion that the answer is: No.

 It becomes increasingly clear that there are only two viable options in much of the Middle East.
 Either you back a brutal dictatorship like the one that used to be run by Saddam Hussein or you support religious terrorists like ISIS.